 Estonian socialmedia influencers, Juhani Särglep and Mariann Treimann

 Branding is important for every major super-brand succeeded in creating a massive following that has helped them to grow their business.
-These companies have been: TedX, World Business Forum, IBM, Apple and Microsoft conferences etc. Today, there are also plenty of events who have created a similar follower system by simply branding their event.
+These companies have been: TedX, World Business Forum, IBM, Apple and Microsoft conferences, etc. Today, there are also plenty of events that have created a similar follower system by simply branding their event.

 Successful event communities